-A character in a story has beliefs, values, ideas, passions.
+A character in a story has values and passions.
 In short, an emotional stance.
 It’s this bundle of feelings that make the character a character.

-By emotional stance we mean belief-system and value-set.
-This is particularly important when one considers that often stories show value-sets in conflict, and the theme of the story may present one of these value-sets as preferable over the other.
+By emotional stance we mean a value-set.
+This is particularly important when one considers that often stories show value-sets in conflict.
+The protagonist and in particular the protagonist’s journey to recognition and change may represent certain values.
+These will be in direct contrast to the antagonist’s values.
+The theme of the story presents one value-set as preferable over the other.

-An emotional stance does not emerge in a vacuum.
-Stories exhibit cause and effect, and the emotional stance of each of the characters is no exception.
-A character’s emotional stance has causes.
-Since we’re talking about emotions and values, their causes can be hard to pinpoint – while at the same time being somewhat obvious.
+Values do not emerge in a vacuum, they are instilled by environment or culture.
+Stories exhibit cause and effect, and the values of each of the characters are no exception.
+The audience looks for the causes of a character’s emotional stance.
+By the very nature of emotions and values, their causes can be hard to pinpoint – while at the same time being somewhat obvious.
+In stories, at least.

-In historical stories, the time-setting is particularly challenging in terms of the emotional stance of the characters.
+In historical stories the time-setting is particularly challenging in terms of the emotional stance of the characters.
 Much popular historical fiction may justly be termed anachronistic in that it has characters – especially female protagonists! – exhibiting values and beliefs which do not fit into the time.
 For example: In the Middle Ages, the advent of humanism had not occurred yet.
 There had been no Renaissance, no Descartes, no Kant, no French Revolution and no American Constitution.
 Where is a character in the Middle Ages supposed to get ideas, values and convictions from that today we take for granted?
 Ideas about inalienable rights such as liberty and equality or concepts such as individualism.
 People in the past had different values and belief systems from people today, and it is almost impossible to put ourselves in their shoes.
 Historical fiction that does not at least implicitly deal with this challenging issue is more likely to be clichéd and trivial.

 Which does not mean that trivial historical stories can’t be wildly entertaining with strong emotional impact.
+After all, modern stories address the audience of today.
 It means simply that an author usually has some sort of attitude to the issue.

 Already using the author tool?
 If not, try it here: